 A: If you do not have a prenuptial agreement in California, then all property acquired during the marriage will be considered community property without an exception.
 If both you and your ex-spouse are in agreement that certain property should not be divided, then you can create a postnuptial agreement after the marriage.
 This will allow you to designate what property is not community property.
 If you do not have an agreement in place and one spouse does not agree to pursue a postnuptial agreement, then the community property laws will apply, and all property will be subject to division.

-If you have questions about community property law in California or you need help with the division of assets in a divorce, contact The Law Offices of William Edgar.
+If you have questions about community property law in California or you need help with the division of assets in a divorce, contact The Edgar & Dow.
 We have experience handling complex property division cases, and we can help you protect your rights throughout the process.
 Contact us today to schedule a consultation and witness first-hand what makes us different from other firms.